ethereum/portal-network-specs/state-network.md

 #### *"state root"*

-The node labeled `X` in the diagram.
+The node labeled `X` in the diagram found at level 0 or the "root" of the trie.

 #### *"trie node"*

-Any of the individual nodes in the trie.
+Any of the individual nodes in the trie represented by either `X` for the state root node, or a `1` or `0` for trie nodes.

 #### *"intermediate node"*